On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Additional Numerical Results

-In Figure~\ref{fig:gurobi}, we present numerical results which are similar to those from Figure~\ref{fig:active_set_fixed_E} for solving the robust counterpart with Gurobi using primal simplex, dual simplex, and barrier methods.
+In Figure~\ref{fig:gurobi}, we present numerical results which are similar to those from Figure~\ref{fig:active_set_fixed_E} for solving the robust counterpart with Gurobi using primal simplex, dual simplex, and barrier methods, and the recent first-order based PDLP solver~\cite{applegate2021practical} implemented in HiGHS.
 In these additional numerical experiments, the methods are run to optimality (but terminated if the computation time exceeds 1000 seconds).
 In all of the experiments in Figure~\ref{fig:gurobi} for which the computation time is equal to 1000 seconds, the solver returned neither a primal feasible solution nor a dual feasible solution.
 These additional experiments thus demonstrate that the slow computation time of the robust counterpart in Figure~\ref{fig:active_set_fixed_E} is not a consequence of using barrier method to solve the linear optimization problem obtained from the robust counterpart technique, but rather a consequence of the shear size of the linear optimization problem that must be solved.

+In Figure~\ref{fig:gurobi}, we observe that PDLP~\cite{applegate2021practical} exhibits worse numerical performance compared to the Gurobi barrier method.
+Notably, PDLP requires a significant number of iterations—sometimes exceeding one million—to converge for these instances.
+We believe this is fundamentally due to the highly degenerate structure of our dual formulation, which is known to adversely impact the convergence of PDLP~\cite{lu2024geometry,lu2024first}.
+While GPU implementations of PDLP~\cite{lu2023cupdlp,lu2023cupdlpc} could potentially enhance numerical performance, they still require a similar number of iterations.
+Moreover, GPU memory is generally more expensive than CPU memory, making this approach less practical in certain scenarios.
+In this work, we do not compare the performance of GPU-based PDLP, as our active-set algorithm is implemented on a CPU.
+Exploring how GPUs might further accelerate the solution of production inventory problems via the active set algorithm is an avenue we leave for future research.

 \end{APPENDICES}